 - Parking Domaine de Marie-Antoinette: access through the Grille de la Reine, 6€ per car

 If you are looking for a comfortable door to door service for you and your tribe, Welcome pickups is a good option.
 Welcome proposes comfortable transfer services Paris -Versailles with good cars and the best English speaking drivers in Paris.
 This service is particularly appreciated on the way back, after a full day exploring Versailles’ grounds.

 Paris to Versailles by Train + Walk

 Getting to Versailles from Paris by train is very easy.
 It is possible to travel from Paris to Versailles by Train (SNCF) or by RER C train for less than 5€ one way.
 Then, there’s a bit of walking from the train station to the Palace or the Gardens.

 Versailles has three train stations: Versailles Chantiers, Versailles Château Rive Gauche, and Versailles Rive Droite.

-> Versailles Château Rive Gauche is the closest train station to the Palace, from this station it’s only 10 minutes walk.
-The train Paris-Versailles is accessible from the center of Paris (Champs de Mars, Invalides, Musée d’Orsay, etc.), it is part of Line C of the RER regional train system.
+> Versailles Château Rive Gauche is a train station part of the RER C train system.
+This is the closest train station to the Palace, from this station it’s only 10 minutes walk.
+You can take the RER C train Paris to Versailles from several different stations in central Paris: Champs de Mars, Invalides, and Musée d’Orsay.

-Versailles train stations get very busy, so we suggest that you buy a return ticket so you won’t have to waste time queuing to get your ticket Versailles Paris.
+TIP: Versailles train stations get very busy on the way back, and there are only a few ticket machines.
+We suggest buying a return ticket in Paris, so you don’t waste time waiting in line to get your ticket Versailles – Paris.